Saphiretrolet11/IoT_project/README.md

 # IoT_project
 IoT_project

 This is a tutorial on how to build a baking assistant where the user can see temperature and humidity, they can also tell the device how much yeast they used in their dough to get a recommended proofing time.
 The temperature and humidity is monitored by a DHT11 sensor and a rotary encoder is used to assign the yeast amount.
 An OLED screen will in real time present the temperature, humidity and yeast amount in grams with conversion for both fresh and dry yeast.
 The software will calculate a recommended proofing time and publish information to Adafruit through a MQTT protocol where the information is presented on a dashboard and the user is sent a message through discord.

 The time to create this project is probably around 8-12 hours depending on prior knowledge

 ## Objective

-I chose this project because I am a hobby baker and throwing together a dough before sleep to let it proof overnight is great but I've noticed that it’s usually very inconsistent and I felt it could improve and this felt like a reasonable project scope for me to learn IoT with.
+I chose this project because I'm a hobby baker and throwing together a dough before sleep to let it proof overnight is great but I've noticed that it’s usually very inconsistent and I felt it could improve, also this felt like a reasonable project scope for me to learn IoT with.

 The device is intended to assist a hobby baker with readings and recommendations helping them make better decisions around their bread proofing environment and hopefully help them stop over or under proofing their doughs.
 The device is clumsy and would need some further development especially some form of protection

 ## Materials